-Olivia Jade Slammed For Posting Party Video After Mom Lori Loughlin’s Prison Release
+Olivia Jade Slammed For Posting Party Video After Mom Lori Loughlin's Prison Release

 Olivia Jade was in a celebratory mood days after her mom Lori Loughlin's release from prison.

-The YouTube beauty influencer took to her Instagram story to share photos of and videos as she partied with friends on a deck overlooking a California beach.
+The YouTube beauty influencer took to her Instagram to share photos and videos as she partied with friends on a deck overlooking a California beach.
 In the clip shared with her 1.2 million followers, Olivia, 21, wore a black minidress and chunky heels as she held a glass of wine and laughed while dancing.
 A couple of male pals could be seen dancing behind her.
-Olivia who recently debuted a banged, layered haircut, looked like a young version of her actress mother in the video clips.
+Olivia -- who recently debuted a layered haircut with bangs -- looked like a young version of her actress mother in the video clips.

-In the caption to the post, which can be viewed below, the former University of Southern California student shared a plea to keep the “good vibes” going in the New Year.
+In the caption to the post, which can be viewed below, the former University of Southern California student shared a plea to keep the good vibes going in the new year.Followers reacted to Olivia's post with likes and comments.

-Some asked the makeup guru if she was celebrating her mom’s release from federal prison.
-Lori was released from jail on December 28 after serving a two-month sentence at the Federal Correction Institution in Dublin, California after pleading guilty to one count of conspiracy to commit wire and mail fraud in the college admissions scandal.
+Some asked the makeup guru if she was celebrating her mom's release from federal prison.
+Lori was released from jail on December 28 after serving a two-month sentence at the Federal Correction Institution in Dublin, California, following her guilty plea to one count of conspiracy to commit wire and mail fraud in the college admissions scandal.
 The former Fuller House star and her husband, designer Mossimo Giannulli, paid $500,000 in bribes to get Olivia and their older daughter, Isabella, into USC as fake crew team recruits.

-“U got that mom got out of jail glow,” one fan cracked.
+"U got that mom got out of jail glow," one person cracked.

-Others told Olivia there were happy to see her back on Instagram and added that they hoped her famous mom would soon be back, too.
-Other followers begged Olivia to make a return to YouTube, where she previously posted beauty tutorials and luxury shopping hauls.
+Others told Olivia they were happy to see her back on Instagram and added that they hoped her famous mom would soon be back, too.
+Some followers begged Olivia to make a return to YouTube, where she previously posted beauty tutorials and luxury shopping hauls.

 "Wow and this is how you wanna clean up your image," one commenter wrote.